dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

       - this often studied as the curse of dimensionality and it's implications in various areas of math diverge widely

 # (Physics Analogies for Social Systems)

+The speed of information is just one quantifiable social metric whose momentary (scale) lead profoundly impacts interaction across society.
+Just like thermal energy, sociophysical system operate with, preserve and disperse energy, but this energy can usually be defined in infinitely many ways.

+  - (succinctly describe other metrics at a high level, that were easily observable by people throughout history, whose trends could be anticipated)
+  - distribution of information
+  - spectrum of available information
+  - spectrum of modes of communication
+  - value of information

 - people as particles: temperature, density, state, etc.
 - speed of sound